 Our Special Interest group event at CHI 2019, titled “Evaluating Technologies with and for Disabled Children” was very well attended.
 Between 30 and 40 participants were motivated enough to come at 9am on the last day of the conference!
 We learned a lot from this encounter (including on SIGs’ structure), and summarise some of the discussions, as well as follow-up actions.
-We built a mailing list of all participants.
-If you’d like to be added to it, send us an email.
+We built a mailing list of all participants, open to new subscriptions.

 Practical difficulties when conducting evaluations with disabled children

 What makes a good qualitative evaluation?
 How to answer to reviewers who think there should be more participants in the study, even though there are very few people with this type of impairments?
 What are the experiment design accepted in this field of research?
 We are mindmapping questions and advices collaboratively.
 Are you new to this field and have questions?
 Do you have advices to give?

 The key points that we have discussed as summarized in the mind map are: